Karaganda Province is spread from Lake Balkhash to Ulytau Mountains, having captured the vast territory of Central Kazakhstan.

 - Blue-domed Mausoleum of Jochi Khan, the eldest son of Genghis Khan, located in Ulytau.
 Other mausoleums worth visiting are the Mausoleum of Alasha Khan and Dombauyl.

 - Petroglyphs of Zangyrtas and Terekty Aulie, the ancient city of Kent and Beskamyr settlement if you wish to explore earlier history of this region.

 Ideal places for trekking and taking photos

-The main attractions of the Karaganda region:
+The main attractions of Karaganda Province:

 - Karkaraly National Park.
 Trekking up to the mountains through pine forest to the mystical lake Shaitankol and Basseyn, finding a Buddhist monastery in the mountains, and much more.

 - An alien landscape of the Bektau Ata Mountain Range, located on the northern shore of the Lake Balkhash, is a destination for unusual photos and bouldering.